FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentid.md

 ## Description

-the identifier assigned to a commitment by the provider.
+The identifier assigned to a commitment by the provider.

 ## Content constraints